hphelion/documentation/devplatform/devplatform.install.md

 This section provides the steps to install the Marketplace Service from the Development Platform.

 ###Quotas
-The Messaging Service is installed in the Admin Tenant of the HP Helion OpenStack installation.
-The Admin Tenant must have sufficient quota available and unused for the resources that the Messaging Service uses.
+The Marketplace Service is installed in the Admin Tenant of the HP Helion OpenStack installation.
+The Admin Tenant must have sufficient quota available and unused for the resources that the Marketplace Service uses.

 To check the existing quota availability: